GeBo1/GeBoPlugins/src/GameDialogHelper/README.md

 Controls how plugin operates.

-Disabled
-: Highlighting is disabled.
+- **Disabled** - Highlighting is disabled.

-Relationship Based
-: Highlighting will be controlled by the relationship level with the character, controlled by [Minimum Relationship].
+- **Relationship Based** - Highlighting will be controlled by the relationship level with the character, controlled by [Minimum Relationship].

-Advanced Game Logic
-: Every time a question is asked there's a chance it will be highlighted based on the players statistics, relationship level, and memory of past conversations.
+- **Advanced Game Logic** - Every time a question is asked there's a chance it will be highlighted based on the players statistics, relationship level, and memory of past conversations.
 Every time a question is answered there's an intelligence check to see how well the player will remember it for next time.
 If used with [Highlight Mode] set to `Change Color` the level of highlighting is based on how certain the player is.

 #### Highlight Mode

 How to signify if an answer is right or wrong.

-Change Color
-: Changes the text color to signify correct/incorrect choices.
+- **Change Color** - Changes the text color to signify correct/incorrect choices.

-Append Text
-: Appends string to correct/incorrect choices.
+- **Append Text** - Appends string to correct/incorrect choices.

 #### Highlight Character (correct)